PDF Security Blog

 Summary

-The question “which document verification tool should we use?” almost always has the answer: “which problem are you trying to solve?”
+The question “which document fraud detection tool should we use?” almost always has the answer: “which problem are you trying to solve?”

-For identity verification and regulatory KYC compliance, iDenfy, Onfido, and equivalent KYC platforms are the right tools.
+For identity proofing and regulatory KYC compliance, iDenfy, Onfido, and equivalent KYC platforms are the right tools.
 They are built for this and they are good at it.

 For expert testimony on document integrity in legal proceedings, a certified forensic document examiner is the only option.
 No API produces admissible courtroom evidence.

-For verifying that specific PDF files have not been modified after creation — invoices, bank statements, diplomas, pay stubs, contracts — HTPBE is the purpose-built tool.
-At $0.43 per check, with 30-minute setup and no minimum contract, it is also the lowest-cost entry point in the document verification space.
+For checking that specific PDF files have not been modified after creation — invoices, bank statements, diplomas, pay stubs, contracts — HTPBE? is the purpose-built tool.
+At $0.43 per check, with 30-minute setup and no minimum contract, it is also the lowest-cost entry point in the document fraud detection space.

-For most teams handling financial documents at volume, the optimal configuration is HTPBE as a first filter plus a KYC platform for identity verification when identity matters.
+For most teams handling financial documents at volume, the optimal configuration is HTPBE? as a first filter plus a KYC platform for identity proofing when identity matters.
 This closes both the file-integrity gap and the identity gap, at lower total cost than KYC alone.